Code-Institute-Submissions/Trash-Tournaments/README.md

 To maintain a good user experience, consistent styling throughout the site using interaction design elements utilizes the user’s expectations of conventions.
 + The most notable being every page of the site contains the official Logo in the top left of the header as this is the first spot most users look when loading a website.
 Clicking the logo will return user to the homepage (index.html).
 + Each nav bar link that is hovered over will provide a subtle visual cue to the user to show where they are selecting and similar cues to show their current location on the site.
-+ The general style, colour scheme, font and design elements will maintain consistency of the discords branding to allow the user to easily familiarize with the layout/structure of the site efficiently and intuitively.
++ The general style, colour scheme, font and design elements will maintain consistency of the Discord's branding to allow the user to easily familiarize with the layout/structure of the site efficiently and intuitively.
 + The footer section of the website contains 3 sections:
     + Section 1 takes up 33% width and contains the message “Still stuck?” and a link to the Contact/FAQ page with an appropriate tagline.
-    + Section 2 takes up 33% width and contains the main link for the website, the invite to the discord with an appropriate tagline.
+    + Section 2 takes up 33% width and contains the main link for the website, the invite to the Discord with an appropriate tagline.
     + Section 3 takes up 33% width and contains icons to various social media links (opens in new tab to maintain user retention)
 + The input elements of the form within the Contact/FAQ page have required attributes and email field contains additional validation; needs “@” and “.” to be present for submission.